rohan2794/lvm-localpv-local/design/lvm/resize_workflow.md

 ## Summary

-This proposal charts out the design details to implement expansion workflow on LVM-LocalPV Volumes.
+This proposal charts out the design details to implement expansion workflow on LocalPV-LVM Volumes.

 ## Motivation

 ### Goals

-- As a user, I should be able to resize the volumes provisioned via LVM-LocalPV by updating the size on PersistentVolumeClaim(PVC).
+- As a user, I should be able to resize the volumes provisioned via LocalPV-LVM by updating the size on PersistentVolumeClaim(PVC).

 ### Non-Goals